Contents

 Many legacy software systems don’t allow you to make changes to your configurations at all after setup.
 This causes problems when your community’s needs change.

-Matt shared an example of a rapidly expanding town in Texas: “They are expecting to double the size of their population in the next five years.
-They’re building a lot of apartment buildings, so now you’re not just thinking about single families, you’re thinking about multifamily housing, and it’s a completely different beast for permits.”
+Matt shared an example of a rapidly growing town in Texas: “They are expecting to double the size of their population in the next five years.
+They’re building a lot of apartment buildings, so now you’re not just thinking about single families, you’re thinking about multifamily housing.
+It’s a completely different beast for permits.”

 Similarly, your county or municipality may adopt new building codes or regulations as it grows.
 Without the ability to reconfigure your system, your inspectors may end up having to account for those manually.

-If you find that making these kinds of changes requires a major overhaul or can’t be done at all, your legacy system is likely no longer a good fit for your growing community.
+If you find that making changes requires a major overhaul or can’t be done at all, your legacy system is likely no longer a good fit for your community.

 4. You’re Duplicating Data Entry